-The application relates to an existing bus shelter located along the footway located on the east side of Hanover Street.
+The application relates to an existing bus shelter to the north of Hanover Street located along the footway on the west side of the street.

 Existing advertisements are present on the existing bus shelters.
 The existing advertisement comprises double sided poster displays either on the road facing elevations of the bus shelters or at the trailing end of the bus shelters.